 Music videos were once something broadcast by MTV and received on our TV screens.
 Today, music videos are searched for, downloaded, and viewed on our computer screens -- or produced in our living rooms and uploaded to social media.
 In We Used to Wait, Rebecca Kinskey examines this shift.
 She investigates music video as a form, originally a product created by professionals to be consumed by nonprofessionals; as a practice, increasingly taken up by amateurs; and as a literacy, to be experimented with and mastered.
 Kinskey offers a short history of the music video as a communicative, cultural form, describing the rise and fall of MTV's Total Request Live and the music video's resurgence on YouTube.
 She examines recent shifts in viewing and production practice, tracing the trajectory of music ...

-Genre: Humor & Entertainment, Television, Nonfiction, Education & Reference, Schools & Teaching, Politics & Social Sciences, Social Sciences
+Genre: Humor & Entertainment, Movies & Video, Television, Nonfiction, Education & Reference, Schools & Teaching, Politics & Social Sciences, Social Sciences

 Size: 120 pages